Servebolt/servebolt-optimizer/README.md

 ## Changelog
 #### 3.0.2
 * Fixed bug in compatibility code for older versions of WP Rocket
+* Fixed bug that caused post cache not to be purged when scheduling posts

 #### 3.0.1
 * Corrected typo in string “Accelerated domains” to use uppercase in first character of each word.